NaraeJang/NaraeJang/README.md

 ###

-<p align="left">Hey there, I'm Narae, a creative professional with 4+ years of design experience and a fervor for front-end development.
+<p align="left">Hey there, I'm Narae, a creative professional with over 3 years of design experience and a passion for front-end development.
+Originally from Seoul, South Korea, I currently reside in Montreal, Canada.

+I discovered my love for coding after working as a designer.
+While design allows me to express my creativity, coding empowers me to bring those ideas to life.
+The sense of achievement I get from coding is a strong motivator that propelled me into this journey.
+I find joy in learning new concepts, completing projects, and witnessing them function seamlessly.

 As a graphic and UX/UI designer, I've crafted visuals for diverse marketing channels and designed interfaces for web and mobile apps.
-My journey led me to delve into HTML, CSS, and JavaScript through self-study and hands-on projects.
+This journey led me to delve into HTML, CSS, and JavaScript through self-study and hands-on projects.

-Now, my focus is on front-end development, and I'm excited about the opportunity to contribute to real-world projects.
-Let's code something amazing together!</p>
+Now, my primary focus is on front-end development, and I'm thrilled about the opportunity to contribute to real-world projects.</p>

 ###

 <h3 align="left">Frontend</h3>